Shopify/shopify-cli/README.md

 Shopify App CLI helps you build Shopify apps faster.
 It automates many common tasks in the development process and lets you quickly add popular features, such as billing and webhooks.

-> ⚠️ NOTE: This tool is currently a beta release in active development.
-Some features may be absent or incomplete, and functionality may change without warning.
-We welcome your feedback!
-Please check the [contributing guide](https://github.com/Shopify/shopify-app-cli/blob/master/.github/CONTRIBUTING.md) for notes on how to file bug reports and pull requests.

 #### Table of Contents

 - [Install](#install)